alexk49/resources/resources.md

 ### Computer Science

 General courses on Computer Science, and the sort of topics you might cover.
+Some of the other more specific resources have been taken from links within these.

 * [CS50](https://cs50.harvard.edu/x/2023/) +finished
 * [Open Source Society University](https://github.com/ossu/computer-science)